 After a great deal of effort and despite an agonizing number of disputes with building inspectors, the Toddle Inn Day Care Center, completed in the Spring of 1981, was open to the larger community.

-In 1983, mounting costs and the move of Matushka Margaret Procurat, brought about the closure of the day care center.
+In 1983, mounting costs and the move of Matushka Margaret Prokurat, brought about the closure of the day care center.
 There was hope that with a move to a larger facility, the day care center would flourish, but that was not to be.

 In 1993 the membership was enriched by a most welcome infusion of several converts to Orthodoxy and by a group of families of the Western Rite Mission of the Antiochian Archdiocese.
 They entered immediately into the life of the parish and began making valuable contributions to its activities.

-Four years later, in 1997, the parish purchased a new piece of property, our present location in Concord, on Olivera Street, a former Salvation Army church for $500.000.
+Four years later, in 1997, the parish purchased a new piece of property, our present location in Concord, on Olivera Road, a former Salvation Army church for $500.000.
 Subdeacon John Vitko was ordained deacon and assigned to the parish, which enhanced the Liturgy.
 Nadine Blank became the director of music as she had been at the mission.
 Presently, Katherine Gaudreau is the Choir Director.
 Sheila Bliss is the Director of children’s religious education.
 John Vitko was ordained priest and moved to Virginia.
 A group of Georgian immigrants was added to our number.
 Archpriest Michael Regan retired in 2018.

 In November of 2018, Father Peter Fermeglia became the pastor.
 The present church stands as a tribute to all those who contributed time and resources.
 A huge debt of gratitude is given to all those who contributed time, talent and treasure.
 We can never forget.
 New life continues as God, the Sower of the seed, continues to cast His Word upon the soil of Concord and the surrounding area.